tangowithbear/GH-DOTS/README.md

 ##  Description
-> Voxel Grid Framework for Quantitative Evaluation of Visual Perception in Indoor Spaces.
-The DOTS plug-in a Grasshopper base toolkit.
+> Voxel Grid Framework for Quantitative Evaluation of Visual Perception in Indoor Spaces.The DOTS plug-in is a Grasshopper-based toolkit.
-> Grasshopper is a visual programming language and environment that operates within the Rhinoceros 3D CAD software.
+> Grasshopper is a visual programming tool within Rhinoceros 3D, enabling parametric design workflows.

 ##  Installation
 Development Status